draydeer/deep-validator/readme.md

 validator.getErrors(); // {"a.b": "invalid"}
 ```

-A validation list can contain an any number of entries.
-Each entry consists of validator/sanitizer alias optionally provided with an error message or translator key and up to 4 custom parameters.
+The validation list of each key can contain any number of entries.
+Each entry consists of the validator/sanitizer alias optionally provided with an error message or a translator key and up to 4 custom parameters.

 ```javascript```
 var validator = new DeepValidator({